-It was built around 1807 by the order of the wealthy Turkmen merchant Khalif Niyazkul.
+It was built around 1807 by the wealthy Turkmen merchant Khalif Niyazkul.
 It is relatively small, with a capacity of 15-20 people.
-Today, apart from the imposing gate, only a few student rooms (‘hujras’) have been preserved.
+Today, only a few student rooms (‘hujras’) have been preserved apart from the imposing gate.

 Architecturally, the building is unique in Central Asia and worth a visit.
 The design of the building is reminiscent of the Charminar Gate in Hyderabad, India.
 Khalif Niyazkul was a merchant who travelled to different regions with his goods and is supposed to have been in touch with Indian architecture, which impressed him so much that he decided to build something similar in Bukhara.
 However, the design of the building has a local character.

-At the tops of the minarets are domes decorated with light blue glazed tiles.
+The tops of the minarets look like little domes and are decorated with light blue glazed tiles.
 A distinctive design was chosen for each dome.
-Legend says that the rich merchant had four daughters and he dedicated each of them a tower.
+Legend says that the wealthy merchant had four daughters, and he dedicated them to a tower.
 For this reason, the domes are decorated differently.

-The two front towers are no longer in their original status but have been destroyed by time.
-One was rebuilt during the Soviet era, while the other collapsed in 1995 and was restored in 1997, with financial assistance from UNESCO.
-For a long time storks nested on the four minarets, so today there is a mock-up of a stork’s nest on one of the towers as memory.
+The two front towers are no longer in their original status as they have been destroyed by time.
+One of the minarets was rebuilt during the Soviet era, while the other collapsed in 1995 and was restored in 1997, with financial assistance from UNESCO.
+For a long time, storks nested on top of minarets; today, there is a mock-up of a stork’s nest on one of the towers as memory.

 For an extra fee, you can climb to the roof of the building via an internal staircase, which allows you to take interesting photos of the towers and their domes.
-But the view from the roof overlooks only the houses surrounding the madrasah.
+The view from the top overlooks only the houses surrounding the madrasah.

-Next to the madrasah is a water reservoir (khauz), which originally served to provide water for the population.
+Next to the madrasah is a water reservoir (khauz), which initially provided water for the population.